Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Introduction

-Despite the inclusion of relativistic statistics and thermal masses, the previous works relied on semi-classical Boltzmann approach, where production rates originate from integrating a cross-section with thermal masses added as an \emph{ad-hoc} correction.
+Despite the inclusion of relativistic statistics and thermal masses, the previous works relied on a semiclassical Boltzmann approach, where production rates originate from integrating a cross section with thermal masses added as an \emph{ad-hoc} correction.
 The cross-section itself is derived from an \emph{in-out} S-matrix element for asymptotically-free states.
-However, in medium, the concept of free particles and asymptotic states breaks down.
+However, in a finite density medium, the concept of free particles and asymptotic states breaks down.
 Here, a consistent treatment of finite-density effects is necessary, requiring a full quantum-field-theoretical approach at finite-temperature \cite{le_bellac_1996,Kapusta:2006pm}, going beyond the simple addition of thermal masses.
 This can be done essentially in two ways, namely within the \emph{imaginary-time} (or Matsubara) formalism \cite{Matsubara:1955ws,Kapusta:2006pm,Laine:2016hma}, which only applies in thermal equilibrium, and within the \emph{real-time} (also known as closed-time-path, or Keldysh-Schwinger) formalism \cite{Keldysh:1964ud,Schwinger:1960qe,Cornwall:1974vz,Chou:1984es,Cutkosky:1960sp,Kobes:1984vb,Kobes:1985kc,Kobes:1986za,Kobes:1986_Cutkosky,Landsman:1986uw,Bedaque:1996af,Landshoff:1996ta,Lundberg:2020mwu}.
 This is also the standard theoretical framework to study non-equilibrium processes \cite{Calzetta:1986cq,Calzetta:2008iqa}.